-The TPA2014D1 does not require input coupling capacitors if the design uses a differential source that is biased within the common mode input range.
-Use input coupling capacitors if the input signal is not biased within the recommended common-mode input range, if high pass filtering is needed, or if using a single-ended source.
+The TPA2013D1 does not require input coupling capacitors if the design uses a differential source that is biased within the common mode input range.
+Use input coupling capacitors if the input signal is not biased within the recommended common-mode input range, if high-pass filtering is needed, or if using a single-ended source.

-The input capacitors and input resistors form a high-pass filter with the corner frequency, fc, determined in Equation 6.
+The input capacitors and input resistors form a high-pass filter with the corner frequency, f_c, determined in Equation 6.

-$$f{C} = \frac{1}{(2 \times \pi \times R{I}C{I})}$$
+$$F{\rm C} = \frac{1}{(2 \times \pi \times R{\rm I}C{\rm I})}$$ (6)

-The value of the input capacitor is important because it directly affects the bass (low frequency) performance of the circuit.
-Speakers in wireless phones does not usually respond well to low frequencies, so the corner frequency can be set to block low frequencies in this application.
+The value of the input capacitor is important to consider as it directly affects the bass (low frequency) performance of the circuit.
+Speakers in wireless phones cannot usually respond well to low frequencies, so the corner frequency can be set to block low frequencies in this application.
 Not using input capacitors can increase output offset.